Pain · Positioning

 3. Press silence.
 US trade press, US analyst notes, US podcast circuits skip the firm because there is no named-and-sourced narrative to cover.
 The firm is invisible outside its own engineering circle.

 4. Premium erosion.
-The 15 to 25% engineering premium does not get read off the page.
-Sales discount it back to commodity to win deals the surface should have won at full price.
+The engineering premium does not get read off the page.
+Sales discount it back to commodity to win deals the surface should have supported at full value.

 Raise the signal density.
 Keep the discipline.
 Win both scans.

-Stage one: signal audit.
-Read the firm's US-facing surfaces and count named-and-sourced facts per thousand words.
+Stage one: signal review.
+Read the firm's US-facing surfaces and mark the named facts a US buyer can scan in the first screen.
 Map them against three direct competitor surfaces.
-The output names the exact density gap and the exact claim categories where the firm is under-sourced: outcome numbers, customer names, third-party citations, dated benchmarks, named accountability seats.
+The output names the exact claim categories where the firm is buried: outcome numbers, customer names, dated benchmarks, named accountability seats.

 Stage two: rebuild the surface for signal density.
 Move outcome to slide one.
 Name the customer.
 Date the benchmark.
 Cite the third-party source.
 Keep the engineering precision.
 Drop the indirection.
 Convert "ab" pricing and Stundensatz framings into named USD anchors with a clear customisation path.
 Build the home page so the eight-second scan and the AI scan both read the same three facts first.